vojtechruz/spring-core-cert-notes-4.2/Spring Core Certification Notes 4.2.md

 ####Instatiating beans
 - Spring creates beans eagerly by default unless declared as @Lazy (or lazy-init in XML)
 - Beans are created in right order to satisfy dependencies
-- After a bean is instantiated, it may be post-processed (similar to bean definitions)
+- After a bean is instantiated, it may be post-processed (similar to bean definitions post-processing)
 - One kind of post-processors are Initializers - @PostConstruct/init-method
 - Other post processors can be invoked either before initialization or after initialization
 - To create custom Bean Post Processor, implement interface BeanPostProcessor